About The Old Town Hall

 We are often asked how we came to be running The Old Town Hall Bed and Breakfast in North Yorkshire.

-David trained as a cabinet maker and after a couple years of working in Devon he moved to York to work for one of the country’s leading ecclesiastical woodworking company.
+David trained as a cabinet maker and after a couple years of working in Devon he moved to York to work for one of the country’s leading ecclesiastical woodworking companies.
 David had always had a dream of running his own business and in 1986 he started working for himself making fitted and freestanding furniture.
 He takes extreme care and pride in all his work which has meant over the years he has never had to advertise as word of mouth from satisfied customers has kept him busy.
 He still does the odd bit wood working mainly in the winter months when the B&B is quieter.
+See David's website for examples of his work.

 We have two daughters who have trained in art and design (it’s in their blood!) and they work in London and Sheffield.
-We also have Bodger - our friendly black Cocker Spaniel.
-Named after the traditional woodturning craft of making chair legs but also tongue and cheek for a “bodge job”!
+We also have we two friendly spaniels (old boy "Bodger" and puppy "Dexter").
+(They are not allowed in the guest areas).

 After the girls left home we made the decision in 2014 to have a completely different change of lifestyle and move to the Yorkshire Dales to run a Bed and Breakfast.
 After much research and lots of viewings we saw The Old Town Hall in Redmire and knew this was the one.
 We welcomed our first guests in July 2015 and have not looked back since.